 Below these is a battery indicator made up of 3 bars, each of which has an LED behind.

 Right at the base of the brush is a recess into which the charging prong on the provided charging stand sits.

-Contrasting the White body of the handle is a slightly less glossy Copper Frost colour that runs as a ring around the base of the brush handle, then extends up the back of the brush handle towards the neck, where is sweeps ever so slightly into the side of the handle.
+Contrasting the White body of the handle is a slightly less glossy Copper Frost color that runs as a ring around the base of the brush handle, then extends up the back of the brush handle towards the neck, where is sweeps ever so slightly into the side of the handle.
 It adds a contrast to the normally all White plastic shell of the brush.

 Sealed inside the brush handle is the Lithium-Ion battery and the motor.
 From this runs a metal shaft that pokes out at the top of the brush handle.

-To this the brush head attaches, and the power is transferred from the motor to the bristles to clean the teeth.
+To this, the brush head attaches, and the power is transferred from the motor to the bristles to clean the teeth.

 Provided in the box is a single brush head, the Sonicare ProResults Gum Health head.

 This is one of a number of different styles of brush heads that can be used on this brush handle.
 The interchangeable design means that they can be swapped as and when you please.

 Some heads work best with certain cleaning modes, but all heads can be used on any mode you chose.